fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/chapter1.md

 #### GPU Requirements Estimation

-For training, calculate your memory needs, add 10-20% safety margin for communication buffers and framework overhead, then see if it fits.
-A 13B model with BF16 needs about 72 GB per GPU.
-With safety margin, that's 85 GB.
-An A100 has 80 GB, so you'll need 2 GPUs with model parallelism or FSDP.
+Estimating GPU requirements requires accounting for both model memory and operational overhead.
+For training workloads, the calculation begins with the model's memory footprint, to which a 10-20% safety margin must be added to accommodate communication buffers and framework overhead.
+Consider a 13B parameter model using BF16 precision: the base memory requirement is approximately 72 GB per GPU.
+With the safety margin applied, this increases to 85 GB.
+Since an A100 GPU provides 80 GB of memory, this configuration necessitates 2 GPUs using model parallelism or Fully Sharded Data Parallel (FSDP) strategies.

-For inference, it's similar.
-Calculate model size plus KV cache.
-A 70B model in BF16 needs 140 GB just for weights.
-With KV cache, you're looking at 160-180 GB total.
-You'll need 2+ A100 GPUs, or use Int8 quantization to get it down to 70 GB for weights, which might fit on one GPU with careful KV cache management.
+Inference requirements follow a similar calculation methodology, combining model weights with KV cache memory.
+A 70B parameter model in BF16 requires 140 GB for weights alone.
+When accounting for KV cache overhead, the total memory requirement reaches 160-180 GB.
+This necessitates a minimum of 2 A100 GPUs, or alternatively, Int8 quantization can reduce weight memory to approximately 70 GB, potentially enabling single-GPU deployment with careful KV cache management.

 #### Real-World Considerations

-Don't forget the overhead.
-PyTorch adds 1-2 GB.
-The OS needs 5-10 GB.
-Distributed training needs 2-5 GB per GPU for communication buffers.
-Checkpointing causes temporary spikes.
-Start conservative and add 20-30% buffer to your estimates.
-Use mixed precision (BF16 for training, FP16/BF16 for inference) to cut memory in half compared to FP32.
-Monitor with `nvidia-smi` to see actual usage.
-For inference, Int8 quantization can halve memory with minimal accuracy loss.
-Remember that activations scale linearly with batch size—if you hit OOM, reduce batch size first.
+Practical deployment introduces additional memory overhead beyond the base model requirements.
+The PyTorch framework typically consumes 1-2 GB, while the operating system requires 5-10 GB.
+Distributed training architectures allocate an additional 2-5 GB per GPU for communication buffers.
+Checkpointing operations create temporary memory spikes that must be accounted for in capacity planning.
+A conservative approach adds a 20-30% buffer to base estimates to accommodate these overheads and operational variations.

+Memory optimization strategies play a critical role in practical deployments.
+Mixed precision training using BF16 (or FP16/BF16 for inference) reduces memory consumption by approximately 50% compared to FP32, with minimal impact on model accuracy.
+For inference workloads, Int8 quantization can further halve memory requirements while maintaining acceptable accuracy degradation.
+Monitoring actual memory usage through tools such as `nvidia-smi` provides empirical validation of theoretical estimates.
+It is important to recognize that activation memory scales linearly with batch size; when encountering out-of-memory (OOM) errors, reducing batch size represents the most immediate mitigation strategy.

-Quick Reference Table:
+Quick Reference Table[^memory_estimates]:

 | Model Size | FP32 Weights | BF16 Weights | Training (BF16+Adam) | Inference (BF16) |
 |------------|--------------|--------------|----------------------|------------------|